bxparks/clocks/ChristmasClock/README.md

 ```

 The UTC offset and the DST shift rules will be automatically calculated from the
 TZ Database using the AceTime library.
-(The `TIME_ZONE_TYPE_MANUAL` is carried
-over from the LedClock project, but this functionality is not supported in
-ChristmasClock.)

 The menu of timezone choices are defined in `ChristmasClock.ino`: